nkh/tcol/README.md

 Note that **ansi_user_colors** is a command so you can chose a color to return in an interactive picker like FZF.

+The same can be done with command **ansi_user_colors_by_name** with the following bindings
+- press 'mn' to load a color in the current registry
+- press 'mN' to load a color in all the registries

 ![TUI](https://github.com/nkh/tcol/blob/main/media/tcol_fzf.png)

 ## Modification mode